wongco/phrases-store-frontend/README.md

-# # React Boiler Plate Frontend for Phrases-store Application
+# Frontend for Phrases-store Application

 This is the frontend for the Phrases-store application.
 It provides the ability to add and display phrases.
 The Phrases-store Node/Express backend is required for this application to function normally.
+This app was bootstrapped with [React Boiler Plate](https://github.com/react-boilerplate/react-boilerplate).

 ## Stories